rasmusvark/library-back/README.md

 export DB_USERNAME="library_user"
 export DB_PASSWORD="librarytest"

+### CORS Configuration

+If you're running the frontend of the application on a different origin (domain, scheme, or port), you need to update the CORS configuration in the `application.properties` file to allow requests from the frontend.

+Find the following line in the `application.properties` file:

+micronaut.server.cors.configurations.web.allowed-origins=http://localhost:8081

 ### Getting Started
 Follow these instructions to get your application up and running on your local machine for development and testing purposes.